mh-charlie-ho/ros_pcl_example/README.md

 # ros_pcl_example
-This repository is ued to store the roa pkg integrating pcl-lib and ros api.
+This repository stores the ros pkg integrating pcl-lib and ros API.